willwray/array_typology/typology.md

-To avoid the compiler detecting any dangle as UB, and compiling it away, the returned array is immediately copied by structured binding (which calls for another level of array-wrap unless you want to expand and bind the elements themselves):
+To avoid the compiler detecting any dangle as UB, and compiling it away, the returned array is immediately copied by structured binding (which calls for another level of array-wrap unless you want to expand and bind the elements themselves) [CE](https://godbolt.org/z/3wHSaf):

 ```c++
 template <size_t N>